 How to Plan a Dry Hire Wedding

 If you’re considering hiring a dry hire venue for your wedding, then you’re going to have more to think about and organise compared to a serviced wedding venue with an onsite coordinator.

 I have another blog which talks specifically about marquee weddings but many of the principles from this one will still apply.
 However, in this blog, I’m specifically talking about a physical building.

 So let’s start with the basics – what does dry hire mean?

 Basically dry hire means that you’re hiring the empty building (and gardens if there are any).

 So there’s no wedding coordinator, no bar staff, no kitchen staff, no furniture.
 You should however, have the basic infrastructure in the building such as electricity, running water and toilets.

 So it’s down to you to bring in all the additional services that you will need to create an actual wedding.

 Why Would I do That?

-Okay when you first hear of this concept it can sound a bit daunting.
+Okay when you first hear of the concept of dry hire it can sound a bit daunting.
 But the benefits can be huge.